 The following summarizes certain provisions of the Bank's common shares and preferred shares.
 This summary is qualified in its entirety by the actual terms and conditions of such shares.
-For more detail on the Bank's capital structure, see pages 58, 59, 71, 118 and 119 of the 2006 Annual Report of Bank of Montreal which pages are incorporated herein by reference.
+For more detail on the Bank's capital structure, see pages 57, 58, 121 and 122 of the 2007 Annual Report which pages are incorporated herein by reference.